d-uzlov/k8s-homelab/docs/ecc.md

 # ECC memory

-ECC memory is advised for anything, without exception.
-It's not required but strongly advised, when possible.
+ECC memory is _strongly advised_ for anything and everything, without exception.
+It's not required, though, despite what Truenas forum will tell you.

 # Support